mseminatore/TeslaJS/README.md

 * Impacting the long-term health of your battery

 > Please be careful not to use this code in a way that loads the Tesla servers
-> with too many with requests.
+> with too many concurrent requests.
 Calling the Tesla REST APIs at a very high
 > frequency will stress the Tesla servers and could get your IP or favorite
 > cloud service blocked by Tesla.
 Or in the worst case it could cause Tesla
 > to revoke the key that enables access via this and many other libraries.